SoteriaInitiative/coredata/README.md

 amount, running balance, and the local and global label flags for each record.
 After the table the command also prints the final balance along with the mean and median transaction amounts.
-The ``senders`` and ``receivers`` commands additionally show counts of incoming and outgoing transactions for each party, a ``Role`` column describing the party's relationship to the account (resolved from the numeric goAML role codes), and an ``Accounts`` column indicating how many distinct bank accounts are associated with each party.
-The ``multi-bank`` command lists parties or entities that act as ultimate beneficial owners (UBOs) on accounts held at more than one bank, including their role and the banks where they appear.
+The ``senders`` and ``receivers`` commands additionally show counts of incoming and outgoing transactions for each party and an ``Accounts`` column indicating how many distinct bank accounts are associated with each party.
+Only parties acting as ultimate beneficial owners (UBOs) are listed.
+The ``multi-bank`` command lists parties or entities that act as UBOs on accounts held at more than one bank, including their role and the banks where they appear.
 <details>
     <summary>💡Hint how to interpret the data:</summary>